Current & Recent Events:

 "On the Mapping Menu in Western Connecticut: Main Course of Migmatites and Metasediments with a Side of Basin"

-Join us for the society’s annual spring field trip!
-Trip leaders Bill Burton and Bill Devlin will guide us on a 10-stop field trip in the Woodbury–Roxbury area.
-We will sample a broad buffet of lithologies and structures and, with the help of ancillary data, put together a depositional and tectonic history for this geologically complex area that underwent Paleozoic contractional and Mesozoic extensional tectonics.
+This year, the Society’s annual spring field trip was lead Bill Burton and Bill Devlin on a 10-stop field trip in the Woodbury–Roxbury area.
+We sampled a broad buffet of lithologies and structures and, with the help of ancillary data, put together a depositional and tectonic history for this geologically complex area that underwent Paleozoic contractional and Mesozoic extensional tectonics.

 The guidebook was originally prepared for a 2020 field trip that was canceled.
-It will be augmented during the trip with posters that illustrate recently obtained data and the field trip leaders’ current thinking.
+The guidebook was augmented during the trip with posters that illustrated recently obtained data and the field trip leaders’ current thinking.

 2024 GSC ANNUAL MEETING